top of page

 Sink with running water

 Drinking Water.
 You may not have a lot of control of the water coming out of your tap, but you can become more aware.
-Check if you well or municipal water is currently tested for PFAS.
+Check if your well or municipal water is currently tested for PFAS.
 Advocate for clean water.

 Note: This is not an exclusive list.
 PFAS have been used for decades as effective compounds resistant to heat, water, and oil.
 It is important to know where your exposure exists depending on the products you use in your life and around your home.
 Become aware, take action to remove known PFAS-containing products, and become an advocate for reducing human exposure to these chemicals.